angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/02-simple-piles.md

 ## Generic Cantrip Piles

-There are some circumstances where maybe you have decided the mutliple draw spells are not good enough to include in your decklist or maybe you have pitched your preferred one to a :card[FoW].
+There are some circumstances where maybe you have decided the multiple draw spells are not good enough to include in your decklist or maybe you have pitched your preferred one to a :card[FoW].
 There are still plenty of options you can explore in making piles without them.